FZJ-JSC/JUBE/docs/advanced.rst

    >>> echo "number_mult: 32, text: Number: 4"

 Implicit Perl or Python scripting inside the ``<do>`` or any other position is not possible.
-If you want to use some scripting expressions you had to create a new parameter.
+If you want to use some scripting expressions you have to create a new parameter.

 .. index:: jobsystem